 -

-You do not need a business degree to be successful in business.
 Many of our students from the Department of Economics are hired by the same companies that recruit at the Mays Business School career fair at a higher salary.
 You can and will be successful as an ECON major.

 Please contact Mays Business School on what is required to change majors.
 The Department of Economics advisors cannot advise you on how to change your major.